ufal/olimpic-icdar24/README.md

 ## Zeus model

 Zeus is the OMR model for the OLiMPiC dataset.
-It is desribed and implemented in the [`zeus`](zeus) folder of this repository.
+It is described and implemented in the [`zeus`](zeus) folder of this repository.

 ## TEDn evaluation metric